 More Than 50 Years of Educating Global Billikens

-Recognized as a center of international education in Spain, SLU-Madrid educates students from more than 65 countries, providing four-year U.S. undergraduate degrees, graduate degrees or, in the case of study abroad students, credits toward degrees at their home institutions.
+Its campus in Madrid is home to over 900 students each semester, providing four-year U.S. undergraduate degrees, graduate degrees and, in the case of study abroad students, credits toward degrees at their home institutions.

-Shortly thereafter, a number of Spanish students, attracted to the University's liberal arts curriculum, enrolled in classes, and within a decade the campus was home to hundreds of students.
+Shortly thereafter, several Spanish students, attracted to the University's liberal arts curriculum, enrolled in classes.
+Within a decade the campus was home to hundreds of students.
 Our program expanded, providing a full range of courses and a library, which permitted Spanish and European students to complete the first two years of their undergraduate studies in Madrid.

 Our distinct position as the American Jesuit University in Spain prompted SLU to build a campus.
-In 1990, it purchased what now stand as Padre Rubio and Padre Arrupe Halls.
-In 1996, SLU-Madrid was the first U.S. university to receive official recognition from the Consejería de Educación y Cultura, Madrid's higher education authority; degree programs offered in Madrid are also accredited by the University's regional accrediting agency in the U.S., the Higher Learning Commission of the North Association of Colleges and Schools.
+In 1990, it purchased the buildings that now stand as Padre Rubio and Padre Arrupe Halls.
+In 1996, SLU-Madrid was the first U.S. university to receive official recognition from the Consejería de Educación y Cultura, Madrid's higher education authority; degree programs offered in Madrid are also accredited by the University's regional accrediting agency in the U.S., the Higher Learning Commission.